Charles Herbert Garvin: Military service

-Cpt.
-Garvin and his fellow soldiers did not fall for the bait, and continued fighting, to their "honor and credit", according to E.J.
-Scott.
+Garvin and his fellow soldiers did not fall for the bait and continued fighting, to their "honor and credit", according to Emmett J. Scott.
 The fighting continued, with more aerial fire coming from the Germans.
 However, the French anti-aircraft guns got rid of the assault and the division moved from St. Die Sector to Ste.
 Menehold.
 The 92nd Division became a reserve corps for the Mseu-Argonne campaign in October.
 In November, Cpt.
 Garvin and his unit faced another aggressive assault from the Germans in Metz.

-At the war's conclusion, Cpt.
-Garvin was honorably discharged in 1919.
+At the war's conclusion, Garvin was honorably discharged in 1919.
 His experience in the war stayed with him for the rest of his life.
-He published several works on the African-American effort during World War I along with DuBois, John W. Davis, Charles H. Williams, and Campbell C. Johnson.
-Garvin's most prominent publication on the subject is "The Negro in the Special Services of the U. S. Army: Medical Corps, Dental Corps and Nurses Corps" (1943), in The Journal of Negro Education.
+He published several works on the African-American effort during World War I, including "The Negro in the Special Services of the U. S. Army: Medical Corps, Dental Corps, and Nurses Corps" (1943), in The Journal of Negro Education.